BhaskarBaddam/DevOps/github-actions/definitions.md

     repository: another-org/another-repo
     token: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
 ```
-To use multiple runners.
+To use **multiple runners**.
 By-default these jobs run in parallel.
 ```
 jobs:
   build-linux: